Skatteetaten/aurora-management-interface-js/README.md

 This library is fulfilling the contract between an Application on Openshift and the Aurora Console application known as "the management interface"

 ## What endpoint does it contain
-actuator (start endpoint), shows a link of all the other management endpoints info, show links to infrastructure, dependencies and git/build information health, show health checks.
+ - `/actuator` (default start endpoint), shows a link of all the other management endpoints
+ - `/info` show links to infrastructure, dependencies and git/build information
+ - `/health` show health checks.

 This project is based on [TypeScript-Node-Starter](https://github.com/Microsoft/TypeScript-Node-Starter)